aflalahmad/terraform-hub-and-spoke/hub/README.md

 <!-- BEGIN_TF_DOCS -->
-## Hub Resource Group
+# Hub Resource Group 🌐

-# Centralized Services and Networking Overview
+## Centralized Services and Networking Overview 🌐
-The Hub Resource Group contains resources that provide centralized services and networking for the entire infrastructure, acting as a central point for connectivity and security management.
+- The Hub Resource Group contains resources that provide centralized services and networking for the entire infrastructure, acting as a central point for connectivity and security management.

-## Prerequisites
+## Prerequisites ⚙️

-Before running this Terraform configuration, ensure you have the following prerequisites:
+### Before running this Terraform configuration, ensure you have the following prerequisites:

-- Terraform installed on your local machine.
+- Terraform installed on your local machine. 🛠️
-- Azure CLI installed and authenticated.
+- Azure CLI installed and authenticated. 🔑
-- Proper access permissions to create resources in the Azure subscription.
+- Proper access permissions to create resources in the Azure subscription. ✅

-## Configuration details
+### Configuration Details 📝
-# Integration and Communication Between Spokes
+### Integration and Communication Between Spokes 🔗
+1. Create the Resource Group 🗂️
-- 1.Create the Resource Group: Set up a resource group for the hub to house all centralized services and networking resources.
+- Set up a resource group for the hub to house all centralized services and networking resources.

+2. Create the Virtual Network 🌐
-- 2.Create the Virtual Network: Define a virtual network for the hub, specifying the address space and other configurations.
+- Define a virtual network for the hub, specifying the address space and other configurations.

+3. Create Subnets 🧩
-- 3.Create Subnets: Segment the virtual network into smaller subnets, each with its own address prefix and potential service delegations.
+- Segment the virtual network into smaller subnets, each with its own address prefix and potential service delegations.

+4. Create Public IPs 🌍
-- 4.Create Public IPs: Allocate public IP addresses for resources that need to be accessible from the internet.
+- Allocate public IP addresses for resources that need to be accessible from the internet.

+5. Create a Bastion Host 🔐
-- 5.Create a Bastion Host: Deploy a Bastion Host for secure RDP/SSH access to virtual machines in the network without exposing them to the public internet.
+- Deploy a Bastion Host for secure RDP/SSH access to virtual machines in the network without exposing them to the public internet.

+6. Create a Virtual Network Gateway 🔗
-- 6.Create a Virtual Network Gateway: Establish a VPN gateway to enable site-to-site VPN connections between on-premises and Azure.
+- Establish a VPN gateway to enable site-to-site VPN connections between on-premises and Azure.

+7. Create a Firewall 🛡️
-- 7.Create a Firewall: Deploy a firewall to protect and control inbound and outbound traffic across the network.
+- Deploy a firewall to protect and control inbound and outbound traffic across the network.

+8. Create a Firewall Policy 📜
-- 8.Create a Firewall Policy: Define a firewall policy to manage rules and settings for the Azure Firewall.
+- Define a firewall policy to manage rules and settings for the Azure Firewall.

+9. Create an IP Group 🏷️
-- 9.Create an IP Group: Organize IP addresses into groups for easier management and application of firewall rules.
+- Organize IP addresses into groups for easier management and application of firewall rules.

+10. Create Firewall Rules 🔧
-- 10.Create Firewall Rules: Configure network and application rules within the firewall policy to control traffic flow.
+- Configure network and application rules within the firewall policy to control traffic flow.

+11. Set Up Virtual Network Peering 🔄
-- 11.Set Up Virtual Network Peering: Establish peering connections between the hub virtual network and the spoke virtual networks to enable communication between them.
+- Establish peering connections between the hub virtual network and the spoke virtual networks to enable communication between them.

-## Integration with On-Premises Network
+### Integration with On-Premises Network 🏢
-- 1.Define On-Premises Public IP and Virtual Network: Obtain the public IP address and define the virtual network for the on-premises infrastructure.
+1. Define On-Premises Public IP and Virtual Network 🌍
+- Obtain the public IP address and define the virtual network for the on-premises infrastructure.

+2. Create a Local Network Gateway 🌐
-- 2.Create a Local Network Gateway: Set up a local network gateway in Azure to represent the on-premises VPN device.
+- Set up a local network gateway in Azure to represent the on-premises VPN device.
 Specify the public IP address of the on-premises VPN device and the address space used in the on-premises network.

+3. Create a VPN Connection 🔗
-- 3.Create a VPN Connection: Establish a VPN connection between the Azure virtual network gateway and the on-premises local network gateway.
+- Establish a VPN connection between the Azure virtual network gateway and the on-premises local network gateway.
 Configure the connection type (IPsec) and the shared key for authentication.

+4. Create a Route Table 🗺️
-- 4.Create a Route Table: Define a route table to manage traffic routing between the on-premises network and Azure.
+- Define a route table to manage traffic routing between the on-premises network and Azure.
 Add routes to ensure traffic destined for the on-premises network is correctly directed through the VPN gateway.

-- 5.Associate the Route Table with Subnets: Link the route table to the appropriate subnets within the hub virtual network to enforce the routing rules.
+5. Associate the Route Table with Subnets 🔗
+- Link the route table to the appropriate subnets within the hub virtual network to enforce the routing rules.
--

 # Diagram
 ![hub](/home/aflalahmad/terraform-hub-and-spoke/Images/hub.png)

-###### Apply the Terraform configurations :
+### Apply the Terraform configurations :
 Deploy the resources using Terraform,
+- Initialize Terraform 🔄:
 ```
 terraform init
 ```
+- Plan the Deployment 📝:

 ```
 terraform plan "--var-file=variables.tfvars"
 ```
+- Apply the Configuration ✅:
 ```
 terraform apply "--var-file=variables.tfvars"
 ```